15 Perennials You Should Plant in September for Spring Color

 Allium blooms in purple, blue, white, pink, and sometimes yellow globe-shaped heads.

-Planting these ornamental onion plants in the fall is my favorite way to add a big spring impact to your gardens.
+Planting ornamental onion in the fall is my favorite way to add a big spring impact to gardens.
 There are many different varieties of allium in many different sizes.
-You may be most familiar with the very large globe flowers that are the perfect purple sitting on one tall stalk.
+You may be most familiar with the large globe flowers that are the perfect purple sitting on one tall stalk.
 But there are other shorter varieties with more attractive foliage and less dense florets.

 These plants have an onion-like odor to them, making them excellent companion plants in many gardens as this scent is great at keeping wildlife out of your garden.